 Have you heard of colleagues who hired a person only to regret their choice a few weeks later?
-And realize later that they had missed very important details that could have helped take a better decision?
+And realize later that they had missed very important details that could have helped make a better decision?
 Or perhaps you have observed a deserving team member being given the pass for promotion, due to his/her gender or ethnicity?
 It would surprise no one if you did.

 Chances are ‘Unconscious’ Bias was at play here!

 Unconscious bias – or looking for patterns and finding an in-group – is a survival mechanism so basic that it is below our conscious radar.
 As such, it usually shapes our decision-making without our being aware of it.
 The problem is that these biases are only a guideline; they’re not always right.